-As much as you want to give fair chances, DIY landlords can end up allowing renters to take advantage of them.
+As much as you want to give fair chances, DIY landlords can end up allowing renters to take advantage of them, including breaking the lease agreement and holdover tenancy.
 You should learn to make business decisions and be decisive, especially when performing evictions for renters that don’t pay on time.

 While it can be difficult to enforce the agreements set out in your renter’s lease, keep in mind that you’re a business owner, and not being clear with your renters can lead to more problems down the road.

 Situations like these can easily be avoided when you hire a property manager who’s always looking out for your best interest and protecting you from problematic renters.
 You also gain a professional distance from your renters with a property management team acting as your representative.

 One of the greatest benefits of working with a property management company is that they have ample knowledge in evicting problematic renters, should the situation arise.

 As a DIY landlord, you can have blindspots, especially when advertising your rental unit.
 The rent price you set can either be too high or too low.
 You might just simply copy off from the market listings without properly studying the features and amenities you offer in contrast to your surrounding competitors.

 DIY property owners can also neglect to adjust the rent price when market demand rises, as they’re afraid that the renters would move out.
 But hesitating to do so also reduces your optimal income.
 A rent price adjustment is sometimes necessary as insurance rates, tax payments, and maintenance expenses increase.